verrazzano/docs/content/en/docs/reference/API/Multicluster/MultiClusterComponent.md

 ---
 The MultiClusterComponent custom resource is an envelope used to distribute `core.oam.dev/v1alpha2/Component` resources in a multicluster environment.

-**NOTE**: Starting with Verrazzano v1.1.0, it is preferred that the MultiClusterComponent custom resource not be used but instead directly use `core.oam.dev/v1alpha2/Component` resources in your application.
-See the example application, [Multicluster ToDo List]({{< relref "/docs/samples/multicluster/todo-list/" >}}) which directly uses `core.oam.dev/v1alpha2/Component` resources.
+**NOTE**: Starting with Verrazzano v1.1.0, it is preferred that the MultiClusterComponent custom resource not be used; instead directly use `core.oam.dev/v1alpha2/Component` resources in your application.
+See the example application, [Multicluster ToDo List]({{< relref "/docs/samples/multicluster/todo-list/" >}}), which directly uses `core.oam.dev/v1alpha2/Component` resources.

 Here is a sample MultiClusterComponent that specifies a OAM Component resource to create on the cluster named `managed1`.